Glen Sonmor: Later life

 After retiring as a coach, Sonmor predominantly worked as a radio analyst for University of Minnesota hockey games on the Golden Gopher Radio Network, which includes WCCO-AM.
 Sonmor is a recipient of an honorary "M" by the University and became an "M Club" Hall of Fame inductee in 2007.
 From 1994-96, Sonmor was the director of player development for the Minnesota Moose of the International Hockey League (IHL).
 In 2000, Sonmor was hired by the National Hockey League's Minnesota Wild, as a scout evaluating high school talent for the club in preparation for the NHL Entry Draft.
 On February 3, 2011, the then-81-year-old Sonmor announced that he planned to retire from the Gopher broadcast booth following the end of the 2011 season.
-During a February 18/19 series against the University of Wisconsin, Wally Shaver was joined in the WCCO broadcast booth by injured Gopher forward Zach Budish in lieu of Sonmor.
+During a February 18/19 series against the University of Wisconsin, Wally Shaver was joined in the WCCO broadcast booth by injured Gopher forward Zach Budish instead of Sonmor.
 Shortly following the series, it was announced that Sonmor would retire effective immediately, as opposed to finishing the season.

 In 2006, Sonmor was awarded the Lester Patrick Trophy for outstanding service to hockey in the United States along with Steve Yzerman, Marcel Dionne, Reed Larson, and Red Berenson.

 He is the author, with Ross Bernstein, of the autobiographical Old Time Hockey: Memories and Musings of a Lifetime on Ice.

 Sonmor returned to Canada from the United States in 2013 and settled in Paris, Ontario.
-He died in a nursing home in Brantford, Ontario from pneumonia on December 14, 2015 at the age of 86.
+He died in a nursing home in Brantford, Ontario, from pneumonia on December 14, 2015, at the age of 86.
 He also had Alzheimer's disease.